 - One has to do with our lives being transformed; the other has to do with us being used in transforming the lives of others.

-Our conclusion is then that God has two, if not three, anointings for every person.
+We must conclude that God has two (if not three) anointings for every person.

 In Acts 2:39, we find Peter holding out the same promise to those listening to his sermon as Jesus held out to His disciples ten days prior, “For the promise (of the Holy Spirit) is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.”

-God has not left His church to do spiritual things with carnal power (1 Cor.
-10:4).
+God has not left His Church to do spiritual things with carnal power (1 Corinthians 10:4).
 Peter assures us that the power of the Holy Spirit is available—indeed promised—to every person, not just clergy.
 And that it is available in all ages, not just the first century.